Nexenta/cibs/README.md

 ## ips.mk

 This module provides functions to work with IPS manifests and publish packages.

-When `ips.mk` modules is included these targets are available from main `Makefile`:
+### Targets provided by ips.mk

 * `publish` - publish IPS package into IPS repository
 * `pre-publish` - make everything required to publish (including downloading archive, patching, compiling, mogrifying manifests etc), but do not publish.
 Usefull for final verifications what is going into IPS repository.
-All intermediate and final manifests are in `work/manifests` directory.
+All intermediate and final manifests are in "work/manifests" directory.
 * `build-dep` - install build dependencies

+### Variables used by ips.mk

+* `ips-repo` - IPS repository to publish, e. g. `make publish ips-repo=http://example.com:1234`

-Any variable defined in `Makefile` will be passed to `pkgmogrify`, for example:
+Any variable defined in Makefile will be passed to `pkgmogrify` and can be used in IPS manifests (*.p5m).

-`pkgmogrify -Darchive="mpfr-3.1.1.tar.xz" -Ddownload="http://ftp.gnu.org/gnu/mpfr/mpfr-3.1.1.tar.xz" -Dhome="http://www.mpfr.org/" -Dlicense="LGPLv3" -Dname="mpfr" -Dsummary="GNU library for multiple-precision floating-point computations with correct rounding" -Dversion="3.1.1" ...`